 On the last Friday of each month and other special days requested by the Student Council in consultation with the School Principal, students are allowed to come to school in "free dress".
-Students who do this are required to contribute one dollar that will be used to support Student Council or charitable activities.
+Students who do this are required to contribute a dry food donation or one dollar that will be used to support Student Council or charitable activities.
 Contribution amounts may vary.